pscholl/grtool/doc/extract.md

 :   Tell the command to be more verbose about its execution.

 -q, --no-header
-:   Do not print the optional header line in the output
+:   Do not print the optional header line in the output.

+-z, --z-normalize
+:   Z-Normalize the input prior to feature calculation.

+-o, --o-normalize
+:   O-Normalize the input prior to feature calculation.

+-i, --input-file \<file\>
+:   input file, defaults to stdin

 # EXAMPLES